Text-to-SQL Data Synthesis Pipeline

 Functionality:

-- Automatically generates SQL queries from schema
+- Automatically generates SQL query statements based on the database schema

 sql_generator = SQLGenerator(